 DNV AS Philippines Branch (‘DNV’) has been commissioned by the management of Manila Water Company Inc. (‘MWC’ or ‘the Company’, Securities and Exchange Commission Identification Number: A199611593) to undertake an independent assurance of the sustainability / non-financial disclosures in MWC’s 2021 Integrated Report (‘the Report’) in its printed format for the year ended 31 December 2021.
 The intended users of this Assurance Statement are the management of the Company.

-We performed this assurance engagement using DNV GL’s assurance methodology VeriSustainTM1 , which is based on our professional experience, international assurance best practice including International Standard on Assurance Engagements (ISAE) 3000 Revised*, along with the Global Reporting Initiative’s (“GRI’s”) Principles for Defining Report Content and Report Quality.
-The verification engagement was carried out from December 2019 to March 2020.
+We performed a limited level of assurance using DNV’s assurance methodology VeriSustainTM1, which is based on our professional experience, international assurance best practice including International Standard on Assurance Engagements (ISAE) 3000 Revised*, along with the Global Reporting Initiative’s (‘GRI’s’) Principles for Defining Report Content and Report Quality and the Sustainability Accounting Standards Board’s (‘SASB’s’) industry-specific Standards.
+The verification engagement was carried out from December 2021 to March 2022.

 We understand that the reported financial data and related information are based on statutory disclosures and Audited Financial Statements#, which are subject to a separate independent statutory audit process.
 We did not review financial disclosures and data as they are not within the scope of our assurance engagement.